seung0708/calorie_calculator/backend/notes.md

 [] Aim for a large number of small commits - commit frequently!
 [] Add meaningful messages to your commits.
-    [] When you look back at your commits with git log, the messages should describe each change [] Don't include changes in a commit athat aren't related to the commit message []
+    [] When you look back at your commits with git log, the messages should describe each change [] Don't include changes in a commit that aren't related to the commit message []